 The Secure Enclave includes a dedicated Secure Enclave Boot ROM.
 Similar to the application processor Boot ROM, the Secure Enclave Boot ROM is immutable code that establishes the hardware root of trust for the Secure Enclave.
-It also runs a Secure Enclave OS based on an Apple-customized version of the L4 microkernel.
+It also runs a Secure Enclave OS based on a custom L4-family microkernel.
 This Secure Enclave OS is signed by Apple, verified by the Secure Enclave Boot ROM, and updated through a personalized software update process.